South Africa's Health Product Regulatory Authority (SAHPRA) has approved lenacapavir, a twice-yearly HIV prevention drug.

 Lenacapavir for PrEP should always be used in combination with safer sex practices, such as using condoms, to reduce the risk of getting other sexually transmitted infections.

-SAHPRA's approval paves the way for the country to roll out the drug, expected to be available by April 2026, with South Africa being among the first countries to receive doses through a donation facilitated by the Global Fund and PEPFAR.
+SAHPRA's approval paves the way for the drug's rollout, expected around April 2026, with South Africa being among the first countries to receive doses through a donation facilitated by the Global Fund and PEPFAR.

 Author's summary: SAHPRA approves lenacapavir for HIV prevention in South Africa.